6.7 Sexual Misconduct Policy

 - Non-consensual photos, video, or audio of sexual activity;

-- Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity was consensual;
+- Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity or capturing of the activity was consensual;

 - Intentional observation of nonconsenting individuals who are partially undressed, naked, or engaged in sexual acts;